Travel Pictures: How To Take Social Media Worthy Photographs with any camera

 However, there are a lot of travel pictures flooding sites like Instagram and Facebook, and not all of them are good.
 Most of them simply fall flat; they don’t showcase the best aspects of the trip.

-If you want others to sit up and take notice of your pictures, there are a few pieces of advice that will help you achieve that goal.
+If you want others to sit up and take notice of your pictures, there are a few pieces of advice that will help you achieve that goal, regardless if you bring a travel camera or simply use your phone’s camera.
 As a bonus, you’ll have pictures to remind you of your amazing trip for the rest of your life.

 Move down low or go up high to change the angle of your picture.
 You can also move in closer or get farther away until the image is what you want it to be.
 Also, don’t forget how powerful a closeup can be every now and then.